How much margin should builders be adding to their projects in 2024?

 However, by reducing their marketing and advertising costs they also reduce the demand for their services in the form of new leads.

-This puts their business into a situation where they are fulfilling all of their demand which means it becomes very difficult for them to increase their builder's margin.
+This puts their business into a situation where they are fulfilling all of their demand which means it becomes very difficult for them to increase their residential construction profit margin.

 Rather than being booked out months into the future, they depend on every preliminary building agreement or every job quoted going ahead in order to feed the machine putting their prospects in the driving seat when it comes to any last minute negotiations.